Battle of Nicopolis (1798): Background

 At the end of the 18th century, the Ionian Islands (Corfu, Zakynthos, Cephalonia, Lefkada, Ithaca, and Kythira) along with a handful of exclaves on the Epirote mainland, namely the towns of Parga, Preveza, Arta, Vonitsa, and Butrint, were the sole remaining overseas possessions of the once mighty Republic of Venice in Greece.
-In 1797, forces of the First French Republic led by Napoleon put an end to the Venetian Republic.
-French forces under the général de division Antoine Gentili landed in the Islands in June, and in the Treaty of Campo Formio of 17 October 1797, the islands were annexed to France as departments.
+In 1797, a French campaign led by Napoleon resulted in the fall of the Republic of Venice.
+French forces under Divisional-general Antoine Gentili landed in the islands in June, and on 17 October the signing of the Treaty of Campo Formio resulted in them being annexed to France as departments.

-The main external concern of the new French administration was its relationship to its most important neighbour, the powerful and ambitious Ali Pasha of Janina, semi-autonomous Ottoman-Albanian ruler of the Pashalik of Janina, which encompassed much of Albania and mainland Greece.
-Both sides initially sought good relations: Gentili met in person with Ali at Butrint during his tour of the islands, and French envoys were frequent visitors at his court in Janina.
+The main external concern of the new French administration was its relationship to its most important neighbour, the powerful and ambitious Ali Pasha of Yanina, the Albanian ruler of the semi-autonomous Pashalik of Yanina, which encompassed much of Albania and mainland Greece.
+Both sides initially sought good relations: Gentili met in person with Ali at Butrint during his tour of the islands, and French envoys were frequent visitors at his court in Yanina.
 Ali managed to convince the French of his good intentions, showering them with honours and providing food—and even feigning interest in Jacobin ideals—but his main objective, the cession of the mainland exclaves of the Ionian Islands, was rebuffed by the French.
-On the other hand, the French also failed to move Ali into open opposition to the Sultan, and Napoleon's invasion of Egypt caused the ruler of Janina deep concerns about ultimate French designs.
-While the French authorities in the Ionian Islands believed in Ali's friendship and considered that his domains shielded them from attack by the Sultan's forces, Ali, after a period of prevarication, decided to side with the Sultan, particularly after news of the French defeat in the Battle of the Nile.
+On the other hand, the French also failed to move Ali into open opposition to Sultan Selim III, and Napoleon's invasion of Egypt in 1798, which led Ali to develop deep concerns about ultimate French designs.
+While French authorities in the Ionian Islands believed in Ali's friendship and considered that his domains shielded them from attack by the Sultan's forces, Ali, after a period of prevarication, decided to side with Selim III, particularly after news of the French defeat in the Battle of the Nile.

 In July 1798, the Ottoman Empire concluded an anti-French alliance with the Russian Empire.
-After declaring war on France, a joint Ottoman–Russian fleet set sail for the Ionian Islands.
+After the Ottomans declaring war on France, a joint Ottoman–Russian fleet set sail for the Ionian Islands.
 Ali mobilized his men around Butrint, and sent letters to the French governor demanding the cession not only of the mainland exclaves, but of Corfu itself.
 Ali's forces first moved on Butrint, which they captured after a week of heavy fighting on 25 October.
 The French blew up the fortifications and evacuated to Corfu, along with the Greek inhabitants of the town and its environs.
 Ali then turned to Preveza, and appeared before the city on 22 October, accompanied by his son Mukhtar Pasha.